KwekuYamoah/Parallel-and-Distributed-Computing/REPOINSTRUCT.md

 ## Lab 3 Documentation Instructions
 Read documentation for lab 3 at [Lab 3 Code Doc](https://github.com/KwekuYamoah/Parallel-and-Distributed-Computing/blob/documentation/README.md#lab-3-report).
 For Lab 3 it is essential that you read and understand the report file thoroughly.
 Make sure you have MPICH installed before you clone and run the files for lab3

+## Lab 4 Documentation Instructions
+Read documentation for lab 4 at [Lab 3 Code Doc](https://github.com/KwekuYamoah/Parallel-and-Distributed-Computing/blob/documentation/README.md#lab-4-report).
+For Lab 4 it is essential that you read and understand the report file thoroughly.
+Make sure you to note the two parts and how to run the respective programs

 # Conclusion